kozik47/zte-imei-unlock/README.md

 ## Hardware Description

-The Hisense H220m, a portable 4G LTE MiFi router, supports up to 10 concurrent Wi-Fi connections.
-It is powered by the ZTE ZXIC SZXF ZX297520V3 platform, incorporating an ARMv7 processor and an integrated 4G LTE modem.
+The Hisense H220m, a portable 4G LTE MiFi router, is powered by the ZTE ZX297520V3 platform, incorporating an ARMv7 processor and an integrated 4G LTE modem.
 USB connectivity provides a virtual Ethernet interface and mass storage functionality when a micro-SD card is inserted.
 The hardware configuration is summarized:

 | Component | Description |
 | --- | --- |